storacha/w3up/packages/w3up-client/README.md

 function addProof (proof: Delegation): Promise<void>
 ```

 Add a proof to the agent.
 Proofs are delegations with an _audience_ matching the agent DID.
-Note: you probably want to use `addSpace` unless you know the delegation you received targets a resource _other_ than a w3 space.
+Note: `addSpace` should be used for delegating from `Space` to `Agent` (i.e., you want the Agent to fully be able to act on behalf of the Space), as it calls `addProof` with some additional client logic. `addProof` is for more generically adding delegations to the Agent (e.g., delegation targets a resource _other_ than a Space).

 ### `delegations`